 What is Sensitive Stomach Dog Food?

 The clue is in the name.
 This type of food is designed for dogs who have sensitive stomachs.
-It consists of highly digestible and high quality ingredients.
+It consists of highly digestible and natural high quality ingredients.
 That’s because these are far more gentle on your dog’s digestive tract.

 Food with high quality ingredients is always a safer bet.
-They’re much less likely to contain processed ingredients and nasty chemicals that can upset a lot of dogs.
+They’re much less likely to contain processed and unatural ingredients and nasty chemicals that can upset a lot of dogs.
 These types of food are sometimes a bit more expensive, but we think our dogs deserve the best.
 Good quality food guarantees this.

 How to tell if your dog has a sensitive stomach?